 In my last post, I wrote about the deep roots of shame.
 I was invited by a reader to write a post about how we exit the hell realm of shame.

 What makes it even more challenging is that our conscious memories are not of the shaming times.
 We repress those.
-Instead we remember the good times.
+Instead we remember the good times?if there were good times.
 And if we ever choose to bring up an alternative, less rosy narrative with our family, friends, or mentors, too often we will be met with derision, attack, or a carefully constructed defence pointing out our lack of gratitude for all the wonderful things that our parents did for us (if parents are the cause of our shame).
 This, of course, amounts to more shaming.
+So, how do we heal?

 Step 1: Let yourself off the hook.
 You are not the cause of your shame.
 You are not bad, stupid, wrong, a waste of space, unloveable, etc. So you don’t need to feel ashamed of feeling ashamed.

 Step 2: Call bullshit on the internal critical voices that continue the shaming.
 That is not your voice.
 It is you speaking on behalf of the ones who shamed you.
-The reason we became our own worst enemies is that we learned early that the rage and hatred underlying our shame could not be contained — that is, safely directed outward at those to whom it belonged.
-We split off from it because it’s not safe.
-And then we direct our true feelings toward the split off part of us.
-All of the hatred and rage is turned toward those parts of you that were made to feel like you had no right to exist.
+The reason we became our own worst enemies is that we learned early that the rage and hatred underlying our shame could not be contained ? that is, safely directed outward at those to whom it belonged.

 Step 3: Release the rage and hatred.
 Allow yourself to have these feelings (ideally with a therapist who can contain you).
 The point here is not mere catharsis.
 Rather we allow ourselves to consciously experience our underlying (and societally unacceptable) feelings in a contained setting so that we can see the depths of our rage and hatred at those who shamed us.
 This reverses the flow of energy outward (where it belongs).
-This also liberates us from the trauma by physically completing what our bodies wanted to do but could not—an instinctive striking out.
-Hatred is a natural response to humiliation.
-Once it is expressed, we can let go of it.
+This also liberates us from the trauma by physically completing what our bodies wanted to do but could not?an instinctive striking out.
+Hatred and rage are natural responses to humiliation.
+Once they are expressed, we can let go of it.

 Step 4: Self-compassion.
 I’m not saying this is easy for those of us who are burdened by shame.
 But self-compassion is a real thing.
 Buddhists practice it in meditation.
 Every time you have an urge to verbally condemn yourself, let it instead be a signal that you are in need of love.
 That little one within is feeling small, unseen, unheard and humiliated.
 What s/he needs is tenderness.
 We will resist this at first because all we will feel is hatred toward ourself.
 (See steps 1 and 2).
 This is why when we’re feeling shame, we usually refuse to receive comfort from others.
 Our inner voice of judgment is telling us we don’t deserve it.
 And we don’t want the other to see how humiliated we are underneath it all.
-This is driven by the unconscious bind we were in as little ones: the only source of comfort is to go to the very person who humiliated us—a humiliating double-bind.
+This is driven by the unconscious bind we were in as little ones: the only source of comfort was to go to the very person who humiliated us, and will likely continue to humiliate us?an impossible double-bind.

 Step 5.
 Step back and become a witness of the whole drama of shame and how it’s being played out in your life.
 Ask yourself, who is this that is witnessing the drama?
 There is clearly some aspect of you that was unaffected by the shaming.
 Is is possible that this witnessing consciousness is more truly you than the humiliated self?
-Going beyond the Eastern spirituality of a neutral, unbiased witnessing consciousness, this is your true Self that was always Whole, always able to run the show and always the Leader of the various parts of you.
-These parts had the noble role of protecting you and defending your Self when it was so under siege that it went into hiding.
-The problems is that these protectors and defenders began to believe that they were the true self (they aren’t).
-Their vigilance became the problem, not the solution.
-When the Self comes back on line, they can be thanked and asked to step down.
+Going beyond the Eastern spirituality of a neutral, unbiased witnessing consciousness, this is your true Self that was always Whole, always beautiful and radiant and is now able lead you out of the hell of shame.

 This differentiation between the parts of you that took the helm when the storm threatened the Self, and the true Self that is rightly the captain of the ship is critical.
 Over time, instead of the shame having you (being identified with it), you have shame.
 Notice that there is a “you” that is experiencing shame.
 You are no longer identified with it.
 Now, you can do something for yourself because the shame isn’t in control.